Highlights

 - 13-inch wheel with spare wheel provided

-✓ We require payment of a non-refundable fee if you are the successful bidder at auction or if your offer is accepted.
+✓ We require payment of a non-refundable fee if you are the winning bidder at auction or if your offer is accepted.
 Please refer to our FAQs and the T&Cs for the specific rates.